devonfw-forge/devon4flutter-non-bloc-arch/.raw-text/gfm-guide.md

 *Code Snippet 40: Wisgen Wisdom BLoC Tests with Mockito [\[11\]](https://github.com/Fasust/wisgen)*

 First we create our Mock classes.
-For this test we need a mock *Supplier-Repository* and a mock *Buildcontext* [\[32\]](https://api.flutter.dev/flutter/widgets/BuildContext-class.html).
+For this test we need a mock *Supplier-Repository* and a mock *BuildContext* [\[32\]](https://api.flutter.dev/flutter/widgets/BuildContext-class.html).
 In the *setUp()* function, we initialize our BLoC and our mocks and inject the mock Repository into our BLoC.
-In the *test()* function, we tell our mock Repository to send a set of wisdom when it’s *fetch()* function is called.
+In the *test()* function, we tell our mock Repository to send a list of three wisdoms when it’s *fetch()* function is called.
 Now we can send a fetch event to the BLoC, and check if it emits the correct states in order.

 ## Equality in Dart